Prag8855/aab/frontend/content/guides/leaving-germany.md

 - [ ] **[Cancel your contracts](/guides/moving-out#cancel-or-move-your-contracts)**
     Most contracts have a [notice period](/glossary/Kündigungsfrist).
 When you leave Germany, you can sometimes end contracts sooner.
 You might need to get an *[[Abmeldebescheinigung]]* first.
     - [ ] **[Health insurance](#health-insurance)**
-        You can sometimes keep your German health insurance, even if you leave in another country.
-If you can't stay insured, you must cancel your health insurance.
-Your private or expat health insurance might work in other countries.
+        Your insurance usually stops covering you after you leave Germany, but there are exceptions.
     - [ ] **Utilities**
-        The [notice period](/glossary/Kündigungsfrist) for gas and electricity is 2 weeks.[^22] Read your water, gas and electricity meters before you [move out](/guides/moving-out).
-The utility companies will send you a last invoice based on your real usage.
+        The [notice period](/glossary/Kündigungsfrist) is 2 weeks.[^22] Read the water, gas and electricity meters before you [move out](/guides/moving-out).
+You will get a last invoice based on your measured usage.
-    - [ ] **Insurances**
-        You can sometimes stay insured in other countries.
     - [ ] **Phone and internet**
         The [notice period](/glossary/Kündigungsfrist) is 1 month.[^23]
     - [ ] **Gym membership**
         The [notice period](/glossary/Kündigungsfrist) is different for each gym.
 There is sometimes a shorter notice period when you leave Germany.[^24]
     - [ ] **Public transit pass** or [Deutschland Ticket](/guides/deutschland-ticket#how-to-cancel-a-deutschland-ticket)
+    - [ ] **Other insurances**
+        You can sometimes use your insurance policies in another country.
 - [ ] **Disenrol from university**
-    Tell your university.
-They might refund your tuition fees and semester ticket.[^12] Your university will tell your health insurer, and your [public health insurance](/glossary/gesetzliche%20Krankenversicherung) will become more expensive.
+    Your university might refund your tuition fees and semester ticket.[^12] They will tell your health insurer, so your [public health insurance](/glossary/gesetzliche%20Krankenversicherung) might become more expensive.
     - [ ] Get a confirmation of disenrolment[^10]
     - [ ] Get a transcript of records[^11] (*Leistungsübersicht*)
 - [ ] **Save important documents**
     - [ ] **Public pension record** (*[[Versicherungsverlauf]]*)
         [Download your *Versicherungsverlauf*](https://kundenportal.deutsche-rentenversicherung.de/od-kundenportal) or [get it by post](/out/drv-pension-payments-info).
-It's mailed to your [registered address](/glossary/Anmeldung) in around 1 week.
+It will arrive at your [registered address](/glossary/Anmeldung) in around 1 week.
     - [ ] Private pension documents
     - [ ] Medical records
         - [ ] [Vaccination pass](/glossary/Impfausweis)